mhcrnl/ogcalc/doc/ogcalc.rst

 \function{on\_button\_clicked\_calculate} and
 \function{on\_button\_clicked\_reset} are the signal handling functions, as previously.
-However, they are now class \emph{member functions}, taking no arguments.
+However, they are now class *member functions*, taking no arguments.

 \begin{lstlisting}[numbers=none, language={[GNU]C++}]
 Gtk::SpinButton* pg_entry;